Fivell/policies/src/pages/policies/employees_policy.md

 sortField: 1900
 ---

-# 19. Employees Policy

 Versionista is committed to ensuring all workforce members actively address security and compliance in their roles at Versionista.
 As such, training is imperative to assuring an understanding of current best practices, the different types and sensitivities of data, and the sanctions associated with non-compliance.

-## 19.1 Applicable Standards
+## Applicable Standards

-### 19.1.1 Applicable Standards from the HITRUST Common Security Framework
+### Applicable Standards from the HITRUST Common Security Framework

 - 02.e - Information Security Awareness, Education, and Training
 - 06.e - Prevention of Misuse of Information Assets